Minnesota Wildflowers

 Notes:

-Sawtooth Sunflower is similar to Giant Sunflower and Maximilian Sunflower.
-Giant Sunflower has a distinctly hairy stem and little or no stem on the leaves.
-Sawtooth Sunflower has a hairless main stem with longer leaf stems.
-Maximilian Sunflower has leaves that also fold up and arc, but they are mostly toothless with shorter leaf stems.
-In the location where these photos were taken, a number of plants had galls of various sizes on the stems at leaf joints (see leaf photo above, and photo below).
+Sawtooth Sunflower is similar to Giant Sunflower (Helianthus giganteus) and Maximilian Sunflower (Helianthus maximiliani).
+Giant Sunflower has a distinctly hairy stem and its leaves are stalkless or nearly so, whereas Sawtooth Sunflower has a hairless stem, often with a whitish bloom, and longer leaf stalks.
+Maximilian Sunflower has leaves that also fold up and arc like Sawtooth Sunflower, but they are mostly toothless with shorter stalks.
+In the location where many of these photos were taken, a number of plants had galls of various sizes on the stems near leaf joints (see leaf photo above, and photo below).
 One reference mentions that a species of weevil is a possible resident.

 • Shop for native seeds and plants at PrairieMoon.com!